Tatra (company): 1923–1938 Tatra concept

 After the introduction of Tatra 11 and Tatra 12 cars with their distinctive backbone tube design and swing axles, Tatra introduced its first truck on the same basis, the light utility Tatra 13 powered by 2-cylinder air-cooled petrol engine with power output 8.8 kW (12 hp) and 1000 kg cargo capacity.
 Further models followed, and in 1926, T23 and T24 were introduced, nicknamed "bulldogs", which could be considered Tatra's precursors to COE designed trucks.
-Improved version T13 was introduced as T26 with a more powerful 4-cylinder flat air-cooled engine and in six-wheeler chassis created capable offroad light utility truck which later evolved into T72 model which was heavily used by Czechoslovakian army at the time and was also manufactured under license by the French company Lorraine-Dietrich.
+Improved version T13 was introduced as T26 with a more powerful 4-cylinder flat air-cooled engine and in six-wheeler chassis created capable offroad light utility truck which later evolved into T72 model which was heavily used by the Czechoslovak Army at the time and was also manufactured under license by the French company Lorraine-Dietrich.
 In 1933, Tatra built a limited series of T25 heavy artillery tractors with 4 and 6-cylinder petrol engines.
 The most popular Tatra truck before World War II was type T27 powered by 4-cylinder petrol or diesel engines, which remained in production for nearly 17 years (1930–1947) with total production of 7,620 units.
 By adding an extra axle to the rear, the type T28 was created; however, it was not successful and only limited production resulted in a mainly bus chassis.
 In the period from 1931 to 1938, Tatra also built a small utility truck based on the chassis from T30 named Tatra T43 which remained popular with small business owners.
 T72 model successfully continued the line to T82 built mainly for military in cargo and personnel transport between 1935 and 1938 and further to T92 and T93 built for the Romanian army from 1938 to 1941 which were identical except T93 had also a driven front axle.